Table of Contents

 Device support and session report

 Due to differences in device hardware and performance, AR features often cannot run on all devices.
-Therefore, it is crucial to accurately determine the support status of the current device when using AR features.
-This article explains how device availability is represented in Unity and how to obtain information about device support and session availability through the session report (ARSession.Report).
+Therefore, accurately determining the current device's support status is crucial when using AR features.
+This article explains how device availability is expressed in Unity and how to obtain information about device support and session availability through session reports (ARSession.Report).

 Before you begin